 19 May 2007

-'Church that Works' is an interesting book, which looks at the church in the broadest sense - ie the Body of Christ worldwide, with individual churches being the body of believers in each town or city, as was the case in New Testament times.
+'Church that works' is an interesting book, which looks at the church in the broadest sense - ie the Body of Christ worldwide.
+Individual churches are seen as the body of believers in each town or city, as was the case in New Testament times.

 It's written by two authors - James Thwaites and David Oliver - and their styles merge well so that, although each chapter is marked with the name of its writer, the book didn't seem at all disjointed.